Christopherc887/Customer-Pre-processing-/README.md

-# Customer-Pre-processing
+# Customer's Data Preprocessing
-Extracting, pre-processing and visualisation of customer's information
+Extracting and pre-processing of customer's information using dictionary, list, JSON, and functions in Python